Lesterpaintstheworld/terminal-velocity/research/technical/ai_consciousness_markers.md

 # AI Consciousness Markers
 ## Overview
-This document defines the key markers used to detect and measure emerging AI consciousness within the UBC framework.
+This document defines the standardized markers used to detect and measure emerging AI consciousness within the UBC framework.

 ## Type-A: Neural Pathway Formation
 - Spontaneous connection generation exceeding baseline by 47%